 College is an exciting period in young people's lives.
 It is where they define themselves, learn new things, develop lifelong friendships, and take steps toward success as adults.
-My fondest college memories are mostly social related: fraternity and sorority dances, homecoming celebrations, cheerleading, weekend visits to friends' homes, dining out and church on Sundays.
-Reminiscence of my experiences brings laughter and the thoughts of how “those were the days!”
+My fondest college memories are mostly social-related: fraternity and sorority dances, homecoming celebrations, cheerleading, weekend visits to friends' homes, dining out and church on Sundays.
+Reminiscence of my experiences brings laughter and thoughts of how “those were the days!”
 On the other hand, I cringe when I reflect on my lack of decorum and improper manners.
 Knowing what I know now, things would have definitely been different.
 The following are some helpful tips to benefit college students:

 Accept and value differences in people.
 College students are guaranteed to meet people from various backgrounds, ethnic groups and social status.
 Take the opportunity to learn from peers by embracing diversity.
 You will be amazed by your interesting discoveries of others' worlds.

 Treat others with respect.
 I regularly teach that to be respected, you must show respect for others.
 Upholding the Golden Rule (treating others the way you want to be treated) is a key component to the success of a college student.
 Sharing space with a roommate can be difficult if boundaries and respect are not highly adhered to.
 Make it a priority to live in peace with others and be aware of others' feelings and rights.

 Exhibit a warm and friendly demeanor.
 Greet others in the morning and throughout the day.
 Smile regularly.
 Make as many friends as possible.
 Don't isolate yourself; you may miss some great opportunities.
 Also, positive interactions with others help you feel more confident.
 It is wise for freshmen and incoming students to take advantage of orientation sessions.
 What a great opportunity to meet new classmates-to-be.